Declarative knowledge: Definition and semantic field

 Declarative knowledge is an awareness or understanding of facts.
 It can be expressed through spoken and written language using declarative sentences and can thus be acquired through verbal communication.
 Examples of declarative knowledge are knowing "that Princess Diana died in 1997" or "that Goethe was 83 when he finished writing Faust".
 Declarative knowledge involves mental representations in the form of concepts, ideas, theories, and general rules.
 Through these representations, the person stands in a relationship to a particular aspect of reality by depicting what it is like.
 Declarative knowledge tends to be context-independent: it is not tied to any specific use and may be employed for many tasks.
-It includes a wide range of phenomena and encompasses both knowledge of individual facts and general laws.
+It includes a wide range of phenomena and encompasses knowledge of individual facts and of general laws.
 An example for individual facts is knowing that the atomic mass of gold is 196.97 u.
 Knowing that the color of leaves of some trees changes in autumn, on the other hand, belongs to general laws.
 Due to its verbal nature, declarative knowledge can be stored in media like books and harddisks.
 It may also be processed using computers and plays a key role in various forms of artificial intelligence, for example, in the knowledge base of expert systems.

 Terms like theoretical knowledge, descriptive knowledge, propositional knowledge, and knowledge-that are used as synonyms of declarative knowledge and express its different aspects.
 Theoretical knowledge is knowledge of what is the case, in the past, present, or future independent of a practical outlook concerning how to achieve a specific goal.
 Descriptive knowledge is knowledge that involves descriptions of actual or speculative objects, events, or concepts.
 Propositional knowledge asserts that a proposition or claim about the world is true.
 This is often expressed using a that-clause, as in "knowing that kangaroos hop" or "knowing that 2 + 2 = 4".
 For this reason, it is also referred to as knowledge-that.
 Declarative knowledge contrasts with non-declarative knowledge, which does not concern the explicit comprehension of factual information regarding the world.
 In this regard, practical knowledge in the form of skills and knowledge by acquaintance as a type of experiential familiarity are not forms of declarative knowledge.
 The main discipline investigating declarative knowledge is called epistemology.
 It tries to determine its nature, how it arises, what value it has, and what its limits are.